Data protection

 3

-Encrypt the clear_data file using the public key retrieved from and output the results to a file called encrypted_data.
+Encrypt the clear_data file by using the public key retrieved from and output the results to a file called encrypted_data.

 Text